-2.4 If the aggregate Net Sales Value of Products sold by the Agent on behalf of the Principal in the Territory during any year of this Agreement (other than the first) is less than £10,000 or such other amount as is established under clause 4.4 of this Agreement, or if no sales of the Products are obtained from any customer during a consecutive 6 month period due to the Agent’s failure to visit such customer, the Principal shall be entitled (without limitation), to:
+2.4 If no sales of the Products are obtained from any customer during a consecutive 6 month period (after the first 6 months) due to the Agent’s failure to visit such customers, the Principal shall be entitled (without limitation), to:

 2.4.1 terminate the restrictions on the Principal specified in clauses 2.2 and 2.3; and/or

-2.5 If the Agent becomes unable to work due to illness or injury that is expected to continue or that has continued for a period in excess of 4 weeks, the Principal shall be entitled to appoint a second agent to service the Agent’s accounts or take such other action as the Principal deems necessary or desirable.
+2.5 If the Agent becomes unable to work due to illness or injury that is expected to continue or that has continued for a period in excess of 4 weeks, the Principal shall be entitled to appoint a second agent to service the Agent’s accounts.

-2.6 The Principal may, in its sole discretion, sell Products in the Territory directly to House Accounts.
+2.6 The Principal may, in its sole discretion, sell Products in the Territory directly to House Accounts, in all territories.

-2.7 The Principal may, in its sole discretion, sell Products in the Territory directly via the internet.
+2.7 The Principal may, in its sole discretion, sell Products in the Territory directly via the internet, in all territories.